Italian Mortgage Guide: Fact Sheet and FAQ

 Eligibility:

-- Foreigners eligible to obtain Italian mortgages.
+- Foreigners are eligible to obtain Italian mortgages (subject to lender criteria).

-- Non-residents typically face stricter lending conditions.
+- Non-residents typically face more conservative terms vs. residents.

 Mortgage Types: